EMIRG-Group/Canada/README.md

 </section>

 <footer>
-  <p>Built 31 August 2026 from public data, and reflecting figures available on that date.
+  <p>Built 31 August 2026 and updated 7 September 2026, reflecting figures available on that date.
 Sources are Statistics Canada, the Bank of Canada, CMHC, IRCC, Finance Canada, the Parliamentary Budget Officer, Global Affairs Canada, the OECD, and published bank and consultancy research, each cited beneath the relevant section.
 Scenario projections in the ten-year outlook are analytical synthesis and are labelled as such.</p>
   <p>Nothing here is financial, investment, legal or tax advice.</p>
 </footer>